fransie/spotistats/README.md

 This tool calculates some statistics for Spotify users.
 Currently supported analyses:

 - Intersection of songs of two playlists
+- Find all playlists of a user that containt a certain song

 ## Setup